 - Amount of Data Stored

-Dropbox or Google is the perfect example of this point.
+Dropbox or Google is the perfect instance of this point.
 Both these software offers free as well as paid features.
 You can access the required space (even unlimited) by paying a certain price.

 - Number of Transactions

 This is very popular among users with bookkeeping systems.
-Number of transaction means, can make a certain number of free transactions, and when the limit is reached, each transaction becomes chargeable.
+The number of transactions means you can make a certain number of free transactions, and when the limit is reached, each transaction becomes chargeable.

 Quest 7: What SaaS implementation steps do you follow?